 While the Vaulter(s) leave the centre of the circle, the lunger should direct the Horse to move straight onto the line of the circle with a tight and untwisted lunge line.
+They may lead the Horse onto the circle, however this will earn a lower score.

+At the aids of the lunger, the Horse must show a minimum of a quarter round of working trot with a clear two-beat trot rhythm, to be assessed by the judges.
+It is permitted for the Horse to halt, walk, and/or canter before showing the trot round.
+The Judge at A signals to the Lunger when the Horse is assessed fit to compete.

-It is allowed to lead the Horse onto the circle, however this will earn a lower score.
-The circle should be no smaller than 15 m. in diameter.
-With no undue delay upon reaching the 15 m. circle, at the aids of the lunger the Horse should move into working trot, and the Horse must trot on the circle until judge at A signals with the bell.
-After the bell and with no undue delay, at the aids of the lunger the Horse should make a smooth transition into canter.
+After the bell, at the aids of the lunger the Horse should make a smooth transition into canter.
 Before the canter transition, a short halt or walk strides are allowed.
+At the latest 30 sec after the bell, the first exercise must be commenced.
+Within the 30 sec, adjustment of equipment (e.g. length of side reins) is allowed.